rackerlabs/support-how-to/content/how-to/cloud-block-storage/cloud-block-storage-faq/index.md

 {{< accordion title="What types of volumes are available?" col="in" href="accordion24" >}}

-Cloud Block Storage offers both a low cost per gigabyte option with standard performance for customers who only require more storage and a high performance option that provides increased storage with higher performance.
+Cloud Block Storage offers a lower cost per gigabyte option with standard performance based on SATA (Serial Advanced Technology Attachment) disks and a high-performance option based on SSD (Solid State Drives) that provides storage with higher performance for quicker read/writes.

 ------------------------------------------------------------------------
 {{< /accordion >}}